Manchester United - Everton: How to watch, start time, stream, odds, pick

 Team news

-The Red Devils are without Phil Jones and waiting to hear whether Edinson Cavani will be ready to go following a bad tackle versus Saints.
+The Red Devils are without Phil Jones but Edinson Cavani isready to go following a bad tackle versus Saints.

-Jean-Philippe Gbamin is out for Everton but there are questions as to whether Jordan Pickford or Allan will be available to Ancelotti at Old Trafford.
+Jean-Philippe Gbamin is out for Everton but there are questions as to whether Jordan Pickford or Allan will be available to Ancelotti soon.
+They aren’t ready for Saturday.

 Odds and ends (full odds provided by our partner, PointsBet)